amrmhassan/smart-wallet/time line.md

 DONE -  fulfill , edit, delete debts
-DONE - make the app provide advices when adding a new transaction and it is higher or take it's ratioToTotal is high DONE - add editing the start of the day to the settings screen
+DONE - make the app provide advices when adding a new transaction and it is higher or take it's ratioToTotal is high DONE - add editing the start of the day to the settings screen DONE -  make a user_prefs provider and add all settings to it DONE - make the firebase handle the user settings
+DONE - back up the app then delete the income, outcome props from the profile model and their followers DONE - let day start settings become from the user prefs provider not from the constant

 [Pending]
-- make a user_prefs provider and add all settings to it
-- make the firebase handle the user settings
+# fix the errors in the files found errors.md
 - sync debts to firebase
 - add a debt count for each profile
-- back up the app then delete the income, outcome props from the profile model and their followers
-- let day start settings become from the user prefs provider not from the constant
-- make the user prefs need syncing only when changing one of them , else let them be false
+- BAD make the user prefs need syncing only when changing one of them , else let them be false